VictorBlaja/Lab1/Micro-Procurement T  C bilxingual FINAL.md

         personnels](http://laws-lois.justice.gc.ca/fra/lois/P-21/index.html)
         (L.R., 1985, ch.
 P-21).

-    3. Bid documents and supporting information may be submitted in either English or French.
+    9.3.
+Bid documents and supporting information may be submitted in either English or French.

         Les documents de soumission et les renseignements à l'appui peuvent être présentés en français ou en anglais.

-    4. Canada requires that each bid be signed by the Bidder or by an authorized representative of the Bidder.
+    9.4.
+Canada requires that each bid be signed by the Bidder or by an authorized representative of the Bidder.
 Le Canada exige que chaque soumission soit signée par le soumissionnaire ou par un représentant autorisé de celui-ci.

-    5. A bid cannot be assigned or transferred in whole or in part.
+    9.5.
+A bid cannot be assigned or transferred in whole or in part.

         Une soumission ne peut pas être cédée ou transférée, que ce soit en tout ou en partie.

-    6. Each Bidder is allowed to submit only one bid.
+    9.6.
+Each Bidder is allowed to submit only one bid.
 The Bidder will be disqualified if it submits multiple bids to the same bid solicitation.
         Chaque soumissionnaire ne peut envoyer qu’une seule soumission.
 Si le soumissionnaire envoie plusieurs soumissions pour une même demande de soumissions, il sera disqualifié

-    7. A bid will be declared non-compliant and given no further consideration
+    9.7.
+A bid will be declared non-compliant and given no further consideration
         if: Une soumission sera jugée non conforme et sera rejetée si :

-2.  it is submitted by a Joint Venture; elle est présentée par une coentreprise;
+    a.  it is submitted by a Joint Venture; elle est présentée par une coentreprise;

-3.  it is conditional; elle est conditionnelle
+    b.  it is conditional; elle est conditionnelle

-4.  it is corrupted, contains virus or malware, or cannot be opened by standard office tools such as Microsoft Office and Adobe; and, elle est corrompue, elle contient des virus ou des logiciels malveillants ou ne peut pas être ouverte à l’aide des outils informatiques courants comme Microsoft Office et Adobe;
+    c.  it is corrupted, contains virus or malware, or cannot be opened by standard office tools such as Microsoft Office and Adobe; and, elle est corrompue, elle contient des virus ou des logiciels malveillants ou ne peut pas être ouverte à l’aide des outils informatiques courants comme Microsoft Office et Adobe;

-5.  the Bidder makes any false certification or representation. le soumissionnaire fait une fausse attestation ou une fausse déclaration.
+    d.  the Bidder makes any false certification or representation. le soumissionnaire fait une fausse attestation ou une fausse déclaration.

-Delayed Bids / Soumissions retardées
+10 Delayed Bids / Soumissions retardées
 ------------------------------------

 A bid received after the closing date and time will be rejected, unless